salahmohamed03/virtual-internship-program/README.md

 ## Task List

 ### Task 1: Create a Personal Blog API
 For this task, I developed an API for a personal blog.
-The API includes endpoints for creating, reading, updating, and deleting blog posts, as well as managing user comments and categories.
+The API includes endpoints for creating, reading, updating, and deleting blog posts.

 **Repository Link:** [Personal Blog API](https://github.com/salahmohamed03/PersonalBlogAPI)

 ### Task 2: Implement Authentication
-In this task, I implemented authentication mechanisms to secure the API.
-This includes user registration, login, token generation, and verification, ensuring that only authenticated users can access certain endpoints.
+In this task, I implemented simple authentication mechanisms.
+This includes user registration, login, and verification.

 **Repository Link:** [Authentication](https://github.com/salahmohamed03/Authentication)

 ### Task 3: Create a Proxy Server
-For this task, I created a proxy server to handle requests and forward them to the appropriate backend services.
-This server helps manage and route traffic efficiently, adding an additional layer of security and performance optimization.
+For this task, I created a proxy server that can recieve request_url, headers and body from the client, handle the API request, and give the response data back to the client.

 **Repository Link:** [Proxy Server](https://github.com/salahmohamed03/ProxyServer)